railsware/mailtrap-dotnet/README.md

 ### Email API/SMTP
 - Send an email (Transactional and Bulk streams)
 - Send an email with a template
-- Send a batch of emails (Transactional and Bulk streams)
 - Send emails with attachments

 ### Email Sandbox (Testing)